legendsovermyths/chatapp/README.md

 This app is basic chatting web app using watsapp like design in dark mode, it's simple and elegant.
-You can create rooms to chat with your friends.
-It's using firebase so messages are instantly delivered.
+You can create rooms t0 chat with your friends.
+It's using firebase so messages are instantly delivered. it's made using react.
+It's using hooks and context API for state management. feel free to try it yourself on the url given below:
+If you think you can make it better then feel free to contribute:)